 Ham Casserole Recipe

-Who else somehow always makes too much ham on Easter?
+Who else somehow always makes too much baked ham on Easter?

 I don’t mind having leftovers, though!
 Cooked ham leftovers are great to have on hand as a meal starter or protein rich snack.

 I love putting ham in my freezer for dinners and breakfasts!
 We add it to our ham and cheese quiche!

 If you’re getting sick of ham sandwiches and salads, I have a delicious solution for you: Cheesy Ham Casserole!
 It comes together in just one bowl, plus the baking dish so clean up is easy too.

 This is a casserole like mom used to make, only better.